minvws/nl-covid19-coronacheck-website/_questions-in-app/en/2-1-bij-welke-locaties-is-een-coronabewijs-nodig-als-ik-naar-binnen-wil.md

 featuredHome: true
 featuredHomeIndex: 4
 ---
-Before you’re able to enter, some locations ask to see proof of vaccination or a negative test result (no coronavirus).
+Before you’re able to enter, some locations ask to see proof of vaccination, a negative test result (no coronavirus) or proof you’ve had corona before (positive test result).
 For example, a festival or a football match.
 The organisation will give you more information.